asantech/admin-panel/README.md

 ### Typescript:

-1. Type aliases and interfaces are used.
+1. Type aliases are used.
 2. array type annotation is used in both ways

 ### Redux + Redux Toolkit: